Medical Device Stability Testing

 A HALT testing program includes 5 individual tests as High-temperature step stress, Low-temperature step stress, Vibration step stress, Rapid thermal cycling, Combined Environment.

-Shelf life is estimated using two types of stability studies:
+Shelf life is estimated using two types of stability testing:

-A real-time stability study is conducted to establish long-term product stability.
+A real-time medical device stability testing is conducted to establish long-term product stability.
 This is carried out for a longer duration of the test period to allow greater degradation of the product under specified storage conditions.

 This type of study may assess the performance based on the physical characteristics and activity of a product for the projected lifetime of the product.
 The product will be monitored until the required dating period is achieved or it fails the specification.